S1014711679/Front-End/Udacity Project 5 - Restaurant Reviews Stage 1/README.md

-# Mobile Web Specialist Certification Course
+# Restaurant Review: Stage 1
 ---
-#### _Three Stage Course Material Project - Restaurant Reviews_
+####

-## Project Overview: Stage 1
+## Project Overview

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+This is a project completed by adding assibility and converting it to responsive desgin on different-sized displays.
+A service worker is added to create a seamless offline exprience for the users.
+*  (The original project is from https://github.com/udacity/mws-restaurant-stage-1)

 ### Specification